dse24137427/project_2/README.md

 # project_2
 exp no - 2
-SEPM - software engineering and project management it is 2nd exp of SEPM
+-m"SEPM - software engineering and project management" -m"it is 2nd exp of SEPM"